edgamat/edgamat.github.io/_posts/2019-09-08-LaunchSettings-In-ASPNET-Core.md

 The ASP.NET Core framework contains a built-in mechanism for configuring the application.
 I suspect it was born out of the need to make it easier to configure web application hosted in Azure.
 Azure uses environment variables to inject settings into the websites it hosts.
 This makes sense since environment variables are pretty universal, and work well with Windows and Linux hosted applications.
-The built-in mechanism relies on the simple notion that all application settings can be reduced down to a set of key value pairs.
+The built-in mechanism relies on the notion that all application settings can be reduced down to a set of key value pairs.

 Microsoft incorporates a few configuration providers as part of the ASP.NET Core web application framework.
 By default,